Texas Release of Deed of Trust

 Transfer ownership of a real estate property in Texas from a seller to a buyer with this Warranty Deed with Vendor's Lien.

-• The vendor can assign the vendor's lien to a mortgage lender after the promissory note is paid out of the proceeds of a new mortgage.
+• The seller can assign its vendor's lien to a mortgage lender after the promissory note is paid out of the proceeds of a new mortgage.

 • The lender, who holds the promissory note and deed of trust, will retain superior title to the property until the loan is paid by the buyer.